Geoscience education research project

 - Research Question Activity– 30 minutes – Students work individually and then in groups looking at example research questions provided and then critiquing each other's questions.
 Regarding the example research questions, the ones that need improvement are (a) because is too vague and open to be a good question and (d) because it uses jargon that students are not familiar with (although this might be taken care of with a good questionnaire question).
 After students finished revising their research question, I collected the questions and wrote my own comments on them as well.
 The time involved for me to review and comment on the questions was about 2 hours for ~30 students.

 In order to continue the emphasis on the process of science, I recommend that some sort of follow-up reflection is included for students to respond to.
-Examples of questions to ask are how the student personally benefitted, how it was the same as or different from expectations, how their ideas of how science is done changed, how their attitudes towards science changed, how this project affected their knowledge and attitudes compared to a more traditional book or internet research project, etc.
+Examples of questions to ask are: how the student personally benefited, how it was the same as or different from expectations, how their ideas of how science is done changed, how their attitudes towards science changed, how this project affected their knowledge and attitudes compared to a more traditional book or internet research project, etc.

 - Presentation format– The directions and guidelines here are given for a powerpoint presentation as a final product.
 However, it can easily be modified to be a poster presentation or a written paper, depending on the class size and the goals of the class.
 Both of those would require different supports to ensure the students can effectively communicate their ideas.
 For students in my class who wanted to do an Honors Project, I had them write a scientific paper in addition to giving an oral presentation.